-The North Carolina Foundation for Public School Children is a resource where public school employees may seek assistance for items and services that directly relate to a student’s academic experience (see list included on the guidelines) and when no other resource is available.
+The Children's Fund is a resource for public school employees seeking assistance on behalf of public school students for items and services that directly relate to a student’s academic experience and when no other resource is available.
+Please see the list of items and services included in the guidelines below.
 Our goal is to help the student receive what is needed as quickly as possible.

 What are "other resources?"

-Medicaid, insurance, social services eligible, PTAs, school budgets, local civic groups such as the Lions Clus, local foundations, community services, and when school waivers are available.
+Medicaid, insurance, social services eligible, PTAs, school budgets, local civic groups such as the Lions Club, local foundations, Prevent Blindness for vision needs, community services, and school waivers.
 Exceptions: We will consider eyeglasses for Medicaid-eligible students when the situation is urgent and on a case-by-case basis.
 (Example: student breaks or loses eyeglasses two weeks before EOG testing.)

 Who is eligible to receive assistance?

-Students enrolled in a North Carolina public school in grades K-12.
+Students enrolled in a North Carolina public school in grades Pre-K through 12.

 Who can submit a request?